Frequently Asked Questions – Access

 If your research project will take much longer than a year to complete, you will need to apply for follow-up projects every year.

-For all TU Biblio publications, the category „Hochleistungsrechner“ within the „Divisions” list (as a subcategory of „Hochschulrechenzentrum“) was added to TU Biblio.
+For all publications prepared using TU Biblio, the category „Hochleistungsrechner“ within the „Divisions” list (as a subcategory of „Hochschulrechenzentrum“) has been added to TU Biblio.

 Please use this category for your research publications related to the Lichtenberg Cluster, as then your publication will automatically be listed here accordingly.